mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Lists resources associated with a TagOption.
+    Lists the resources associated with the specified TagOption.